rynmurdock/rynmurdock.github.io/index.md

 * Vice: [AI-generated art scene explodes as hackers create groundbreaking new tools](https://www.vice.com/en/article/n7bqj7/ai-generated-art-scene-explodes-as-hackers-create-groundbreaking-new-tools)
 * ARTnews: [Surrealism in the Age of AI](https://www.artnews.com/list/art-news/artists/surrealism-and-artificial-intelligence-art-1234704046/this-is-not-a-pipe-why-do-ai-images-look-surreal/)
 * Artificial Intelligence in Architecture -- Architectural Design: [Machine Hands on Flaws to Machine: The Surprising Sources of Biases in Machine Learning Models](https://onlinelibrary.wiley.com/toc/15542769/2024/94/3)
-* New Words -- A Collaboration with Joel Simon: https://www.joelsimon.net/new-words
+* A Collaboration with Joel Simon: [New Words](https://www.joelsimon.net/new-words)
-* All Media is Training Data by Holly Herndon and Mat Dryhurst: Contributed essay on Generative Recommenders (A write-up on the same subject can be found here: https://rynmurdock.github.io/writing/generative_recommenders.md)
+* All Media is Training Data by Holly Herndon and Mat Dryhurst: Contributed essay on Subjective Models -- I have a write-up on this very site about [Generative Recommenders](https://rynmurdock.github.io/writing/generative_recommenders.md), an idea about directly generating media using preference data / taste, which I talk about in the essay.